ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 *Format of NATIVE4 message header*

-2.4.8.6

 All data following the header is treated as binary data which is passed to the CICS application without translation.
 The maximum message length is specified in the definition of the NATIVE TCP/IP line.

 The variants NATIVE2P and NATIVE4P may be used if the terminal is defined to the application as a 3270 (LU2) device.
 In this case, VIRTEL will add the prefix X'7D4040' to inbound messages before sending them to the application, and will remove the 3270 prefix (for example X'F1C1') from outbound messages before sending them to the terminal.
 The message format to the terminal is the same as described above for NATIVE2 and NATIVE4.

-**2.4.9 Definition of VIRPASS TCP line for VIRKIX**
+VIRPASS TCP line for VIRKIX
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

     Communication between VIRTEL and CICS can be established via APPC, TCP/IP, or Cross-memory.
 This section describes communications in TCP/IP mode using the VIRKIX program on the CICS side.

 |image31|

-*Fig. 31 - Definition of a VIRPASS TCP line for VIRKIX*
+Definition of a VIRPASS TCP line for VIRKIX
+"""""""""""""""""""""""""""""""""""""""""""

 Remote ident
     Contains the IP address and port number of the CICS side of the link.
 It must match the fields “adresse TCP/IP” and “port serveur” of the TCP/IP interface defined in VIRKIX.
 This field should only be used when the VIRKIX relay type is “Virpass TCP/IP” (previously known as “Virpass Symétrique”).
-If the VIRKIX relay type is “Virpass Asymétrique” (previously known as “Virtel TCP/IP”), this field must be blank, and VIRTEL will wait for VIRKIX to make the connection on the address specified in the “Local ident” field.
+If the VIRKIX relay type is “Virpass Asymétrique” (previously known as “Virtel TCP/IP”), this field must be blank, and VIRTEL will wait for VIRKIX to make the connection on he address specified in the “Local ident” field.

 Local ident
     Must be specified.
 Contains the IP address and port number of the VIRTEL side of the link.
 Must match the fields “Adresse TCP/IP” and “port du serveur” specified in the VIRPASS interface (relay type “Virpass TCP/IP” or “Virpass Asymétrique”) defined in VIRKIX.

 Prefix
     Terminal name prefix (see below).